tly1980/jwtauthenticator_v2/README.md

 You'll also need to set some configuration options including the location of the signing certificate (in PEM format), field containing the userPrincipalName or sAMAccountName/username, and the expected audience of the JSONWebToken.
 This last part is optional, if you set audience to an empty string then the authenticator will skip the validation of that field.

 ```
-# one of "secret" or "signing_certificate" must be given.
-If both, then "secret" will be the signing method used.
+# Only one of two following fields must be set.
+# If both, then "secret" will be the signing method used.
-c.JSONWebTokenAuthenticator.secret = '<insert-256-bit-secret-key-here>'            # The secrect key used to generate the given token
+# The secrect key used to generate the given token
+c.JSONWebTokenAuthenticator.secret = '<secret-key>'

 # -OR-
-c.JSONWebTokenAuthenticator.signing_certificate = '/foo/bar/adfs-signature.crt'    # The certificate used to sign the incoming JSONWebToken, must be in PEM Format
+# The certificate used to sign the incoming JSONWebToken, must be in PEM Format
+c.JSONWebTokenAuthenticator.signing_certificate = '/foo/bar/adfs-signature.crt'

-c.JSONWebTokenAuthenticator.username_claim_field = 'upn'                           # The claim field contianing the username/sAMAccountNAme/userPrincipalName
+# The claim field contianing the username/sAMAccountNAme/userPrincipalName
+c.JSONWebTokenAuthenticator.username_claim_field = 'username'

-c.JSONWebTokenAuthenticator.expected_audience = 'https://myApp.domain.local/'               # This config option should match the aud field of the JSONWebToken, empty string to disable the validation of this field.
+# This config option should match the aud field of the JSONWebToken, empty string to disable the validation of this field.
+c.JSONWebTokenAuthenticator.expected_audience = 'https://myApp.domain.local/'

-#c.JSONWebLocalTokenAuthenticator.create_system_users = True                       # This will enable local user creation upon authentication, requires JSONWebTokenLocalAuthenticator
+# This will enable local user creation upon authentication, requires JSONWebTokenLocalAuthenticator
-#c.JSONWebTokenAuthenticator.header_name = 'Authorization'                         # default value
+c.JSONWebLocalTokenAuthenticator.create_system_users = True

+# Only the one of three follwing sources for JWT token must be set at the time.
+If you want to disable inspection
+# of some of sources, set corresponding value to ''

+# Header name to retrieve JWT token
+c.JSONWebTokenAuthenticator.header_name = 'X-Auth-Token'

+# Cookie name to retrieve JWT token
+c.JSONWebTokenAuthenticator.cookie_name = 'auth_token'

+# Query param to retrieve JWT token
+c.JSONWebTokenAuthenticator.param_name = 'auth_token'
 ```

 You should be able to start jupyterhub. :)